dortania/OpenCore-Install-Guide/extras/tahoe.md

 If you were previously using audio through a digital source (like HDMI, DP, or a USB adapter), then they will continue to work.
 No changes need to be made to your configuration.

 Getting analog audio working again requires the injection of kexts which rely on lowered SIP restrictions.
-There are methods not endorsed by Dortania to reinject AppleHDA (such as OCLP-Mod), although they follow the same caveats that standard OCLP use on Hackintoshes has.
+It is possible to modify the root volume to reinject AppleHDA, but it has the same caveats that OCLP use on Hackintoshes has.
 You can also use [VoodooHDA](https://github.com/CloverHackyColor/VoodooHDA/releases), which may have reduced audio quality compared to AppleHDA.

 #### Installing VoodooHDA